josemguerra/quiz-app/README.md

 chef knife on the bottom left corner and a bunch of cooking herbs on the top right corner of the screen, there is also a main heading with the title 'cooking quiz' making it clear to the user  of what the website is about.
 Bellow the heading there is a username input that the user is required to fill in order to gain access to the quiz.
-Once filled in and submitted, this data is used to personalized a welcome message for the user.In the bottom of the page the user will find links to the most popular social networks.
+Once filled in and submitted, this data is used to personalized  welcome message for the user.In the bottom of the page the user will find links to the most popular social networks.

 ### Animated navigation menu

-The site has an overlay side menu, activated my clicking on a hamburger icon situated at the top left of every page.
+The site has an overlay side menu, activated my clicking on a hamburger icon situated at the top left of game and contact page.
-The menu has a home link that will take the user to the home page, an About link that when clicked pop up a modal with information about the quiz.
+The menu has a exit link that will take the user to the landing page, an About link that when clicked pop up a modal with information about the quiz.
 A contact link that will take the user to a fully validated contact form page.
 It also counts with timeout functionality for a better user experience in the menu and about section..